deitysilver/AI-File-Organizer/README.md

 Now just move your main.py script to whatever messy folder you have and move on with your day.

-If you find your results to be less than mediocre, you can go through other models and change.
+If you find your results to be less than mediocre, you can go through other models and select the one that best fits your VRAM.
+Then change the model name in the code, and voila.